ElevateEdOrg/elevateed-ai-ml/README.md

 ## Final Notes

-- This Flask project mirrors the functionality of the Django version.
-- The Recommendation API returns dummy recommendations (update as needed).
 - The Quiz API uses your existing quiz generation logic (Groq, Qdrant, Whisper, etc.) with the same endpoints and response format.
 - Use Flasgger for interactive testing and Swagger documentation.
 - Start the server with `python app.py` and test endpoints at: